 - Prehospital and in-facility healthcare providers (outside of critical-care areas)

 - Any other healthcare provider who infrequently sees critically ill or injured infants and children

 - Improves competency in pediatric basic life support

-- Enhances skills in recognizing shock, respiratory failure and cardiopulmonary emergencies
+- Enhances skills in recognizing respiratory emergencies, shock emergencies, and cardiopulmonary arrest

 AHA Training Centers

 AHA eBooksShop AHA eBooks to purchase digital course materials required for your class.